roughmar/ArclightPhoenix/_posts/2024-06-04-hand-examples.md

 image: sleight-of-hand.webp
 ---

 The first two examples will have the ideas I'd try to convey to someone first playing the deck.
-The other examples further down the lane will be a quick thought process over the ideas discussed in the primer.
+The other examples further down the line will be a quick thought process over the ideas discussed in the primer.

 ## Standard Examples